Long March 5: Space debris concerns

 The first stage of the Long March 5B variant, which can reach orbital velocity and weighs 21.6 tonnes, currently lacks the capability for controlled atmospheric re-entry, meaning that debris could cause damage on the ground upon re-entry.
 Without modification, it is expected all LEO launches of the Long March 5B will result in uncontrolled re-entries.

 The 5B is the specific variant in concern due to its unique LEO configuration.
 The core rocket stage (first stage) is launched directly into orbit, which also unusually serves as the upper stage to perform payload insertion.
 Typically, the rocket's first stage never reaches orbital velocity, while the smaller upper stage will usually burn up in the atmosphere during re-entry.
 However, Long March 5B's first and upper stage is combined into one, making the mitigation effort more difficult.

 Potential solutions include restarting engines during re-entry to reduce speed and collision probability, as the case for Long March 2D.
 China has also developed grid fins on other Long March variants to steer stages during re-entry.
 However, Long March 5B has yet to demonstrate these capabilities.

-Although the probability of rocket debris hitting populated areas is mathematically minuscule, the scientistic fears the lax attitude of many countries could eventually result in casualties.
-The debris found at Ivory Coast on May 2022 was reportedly the remains of the first Long March 5B launch (5B-Y1).
+The debris found at Ivory Coast in May 2022 was reportedly the remains of the first Long March 5B launch (5B-Y1).
+Although the probability of rocket debris hitting populated areas is mathematically minuscule, some scientists fear the lax attitude of many countries could eventually result in casualties.